GRAVITY Astrometry p2 Tutorials

 0: Goal of the Run

-We will then prepare a concatenation of three OBs: a science target, a metrology calibrator, and a visibility calibrator.
-The purpose in this case is to use the off-axis mode of the GRAVITY_dual_obs_exp template to measure the separation of a brown dwarf from its host star, which is a binary, and to measure the binary separation and position angle.
+In this tutorial, we will first prepare a concatenation of three OBs: a science target, a metrology calibrator, and a visibility calibrator.
+The purpose is to use the off-axis mode (roof-prism) of the GRAVITY_dual_obs_exp template to measure the separation of a brown dwarf from its host star, which is a binary, and to measure the binary separation and position angle.

-These sample OBs in a concatenation will illustrate the use of a variety of features of p2 and the kind of decisions to be taken at the time of preparing in advance an observing run, as well as some aspects that are specific to the preparation of OBs for VLTI and GRAVITY.
+This tutorial will illustrate the use of a variety of features of p2 and the kind of decisions to be taken at the time of preparing in advance an observing run, as well as some aspects that are specific to the preparation of OBs for VLTI and GRAVITY.

 1: Getting Started